edenmhuang/spotify-hit-predictor/README.md

 # Spotify Hit Predictor

 Can audio features alone predict whether a song will be a hit?
-That was the question our team set out to answer for our IEOR 142 final project at UC Berkeley.
+That was the question our team set out to answer.

 Short answer: not really, but it's more nuanced than that.